jamescherti/outline-indent.el/README.md

 ### Vanilla Emacs

-Use the standard `outline-mode`/`outline-minor-mode` commands to fold and unfold sections of your YAML file:
+Use the standard `outline-mode`/`outline-minor-mode` commands to fold and unfold sections of your indented file:
 - `outline-hide-body`: Hide all body lines in buffer, leaving all headings visible.
 - `outline-hide-other`: Hide everything except current body and parent and top-level headings.
 - `outline-hide-entry`: Hide the body directly following this heading.